Tikquuss/meta_XLM/README.md

 ## There are other parameters that are not specified here (see train.py).
 ```

 Above training is unsupervised.
-For a supervised nmt, add `--mt_steps en-fr,fr-en|en-de,de-en|de-fr,fr-de'` if parallel data is available.
+For a supervised nmt, add `--mt_steps 'en-fr,fr-en|en-de,de-en|de-fr,fr-de'` if parallel data is available.

-Here we have mentioned the objectives for each task.
-If you want to exclude a task in an objective, put a blank in its place.
-Suppose we want to exclude from `ae_steps 'en,fr|en,de|de-fr'` the task:
+Here we have mentioned the objectives for each meta-task.
+If you want to exclude a meta-task in an objective, put a blank in its place.
+Suppose we want to exclude from `ae_steps 'en,fr|en,de|de-fr` the meta-task:
 - en-de : `ae_steps 'en,fr||de-fr'`
 - de-fr : `ae_steps 'en,fr|en,de|'`

-### Fine-tune the meta_model on a specific (sub) nmt task
+### Fine-tune the meta-model on a specific (sub) nmt (meta) task

 At this point, if your fine-tuning data did not come from the previous pre-processing, you can just prepare your txt data and call the script build_meta_data.sh with the (sub) task in question.
 Since the codes and vocabulary must be preserved, we have prepared another script ([build_fine_tune_data.sh](build_fine_tune_data.sh)) in which we directly apply BPE tokenization on dataset and binarize everything using preprocess.py based on the codes and vocabulary of the meta-model.
 So we have to call this script for each subtask like this :